Nick Roy, OCT 665373

 Nick Roy

-Nick has performed with a multitude of artists, including the Kingston Symphony Orchestra, Encore Sax Quartet, Aardvark Jazz Ensemble, Big Band Ottawa, Queen’s University Drama Department, Blue Canoe Productions, Queen’s Musical Theatre, and Suzart After Dark.
+Nick has performed with a multitude of artists and groups, including the Kingston Symphony Orchestra, Encore Sax Quartet, The Wildcards Big Band, Aardvark Jazz Ensemble, Big Band Ottawa, Main & Abbott Dance Band, Parkdale Orchestra, Queen’s University Drama Department, Blue Canoe Productions, Queen’s Musical Theatre, and Suzart After Dark.

 As an educator, Nick not only teaches instrumental music in a high school classroom setting, but has also had the pleasure of providing many learning and performing opportunities elsewhere in the community.
 He spent two years directing a jazz ensemble for adult learners with the Ottawa New Horizons Band program and continues to provide regular masterclasses and clinics for its members.
-He is a founding staff member and the current Executive Director of Dovercourt Recreation Centre‘s Band Camp.
-He has also worked extensively with the Ottawa Youth Orchestra Academy, the Bluesfest School of Music & Art, and with the Tett Centre in Kingston, ON.
+He was a founding staff member of Dovercourt Recreation Centre‘s Band Camp, from 2007-2025.
+He has also taught extensively with the Ottawa Youth Orchestra Academy, the Bluesfest School of Music & Art, and with the Tett Centre in Kingston, ON.

 Through his work on the executive committee of Capital Region MusicFest, in addition to his time at WESTFEST, Westboro FUSE, and Dovercourt’s Music in the Park festivals as community performances coordinator, Nick has provided the opportunity for thousands of Ottawa-area students and musicians to perform in their communities, finding new audiences to continuously help them grow their passion for making music.